 Paris with Lyon, the new service revolutionised train travel and

 meant that travelling by air over medium and short distances was no

 longer seen as the best option, even for business travel.

 The network has expanded rapidly and today these sleek, stylish

 trains offer links to over 60 destinations throughout France.

-trains travel over specially-constructed high speed lines.
+specially-constructed high speed lines.
 The trains can achieve

-speeds of up to 186mph (300km/h) on most long
+speeds of up to 186mph (300km/h) on most long distance routes and

-line, which links Paris with Strasbourg, Luxembourg and Basel.
-With
+links Paris with Strasbourg, Luxembourg and Basel.
+With the

-an on-board buffet car, serving a selection of drinks
+always have an on-board buffet car, serving a selection of drinks